Bidni: Protection

 The antiquity of Malta's ancient Bidni olive trees has been confirmed through carbon dating.
 Although the exact dates have been contested, with some noting that the trees were established during the mid-late Medieval period, others have argued that some of these olive trees date back to the 1st century A.D.
 The Bidni olive trees which are located just below an area known as Ġebel Għawżara have been protected since 1933, and are also listed in UNESCO's Database of National Cultural Heritage Laws.
 In 2011, after recognising their historical and landscape value, and in recognition of the fact that "only 20 trees remain from 40 at the beginning of the 20th century", local authorities declared this site as a Tree Protected Area, under the provisions of a regulation made in 2018.
 In 2021, two local entities were entrusted with the maintenance and protection of one of the olive groves located in Bidnija.
 These highly protected Bidni olive trees, with some measuring between five and eight metres in height, still bear fruit, and are often revered by visitors.
-Other Bidni olive trees in the vicinity can be found in the private grounds of Qannotta Castle in Wardija.

 Since the Government of Malta has recognised the olive tree as forming an integral part of the traditional landscape, heavy pruning, felling, and uprooting of olive trees, including that of the Bidni variety, is subject to a permit from the relevant authorities.

 Although the Bidni olive has no PDO status, there are a number of initiatives, which include studies on its genetic composition, to attain this certification.
 Apart from legally protecting its name, this status of authenticity is typically used by marketing professionals to gain a competitive advantage at both European and international markets.